-The Board of the General Partner believes that sound governance practices and policies provide an important framework to assist it in fulfilling its duty to unitholders.
+The Board believes that sound governance practices and policies provide an important framework to assist it in fulfilling its duty to unitholders.
 Our Corporate Governance Guidelines cover the following principal subjects:

-- the size of the Board; - qualifications and independence standards for the Board; - director responsibilities; - meetings of the Board and of non-management directors; - committee functions and independence of committee members; - compensation of the Board; - self-evaluation and succession planning; - unitholder communications with directors; and - access to management and to independent advisors.
+- the size of the Board; - qualifications and independence standards for the Board; - director responsibilities; - meetings of the Board and of non-management directors; - committee functions and independence of committee members; - compensation of the Board; - self-evaluation and succession planning; - · unitholder communications with directors; and - access to management and to independent advisors.

 The Corporate Governance Guidelines are available on our website at www.blackstoneminerals.com under the "Corporate Governance" subsection of the "Investors" section.
-The Corporate Governance Guidelines will be reviewed periodically and as necessary by our Nominating and Governance Committee, and any proposed additions to or amendments of the Corporate Governance Guidelines will be presented to the Board of the General Partner for its approval.
+The Corporate Governance Guidelines will be reviewed periodically and as necessary by our Nominating and Governance Committee, and any proposed additions to or amendments of the Corporate Governance Guidelines will be presented to the Board for its approval.